-For your safety, discharge your battery below 25% before disassembling your phone.
+For your safety, discharge the battery below 25% before disassembling your phone.

 This reduces the risk of a dangerous thermal event if the battery is accidentally damaged during the repair.
+If your battery is swollen, take appropriate precautions.

 Caution: The Pixel 6 contains class 1 lasers.
 Disassembly could result in exposure to invisible infrared laser emissions.